ecabestadistica/SignLanguageRecognition/Readme.md

 ### Note if you are in google colab pipenv is mostly not needed

+### Note About the dependencies, tensorflow 2.14.1 works with cuda 11 if you have cuda 12 you need to install tensorflow 2.15.X

 ## How to run the app

 This folder constains Pipenv file for installing the dependencies.
 To install the dependencies, run the following command: